chyyran/cs-isp-ics4u/data structures.md

 Gets the current state of the battle.

 ##### `Team getTeamOne()`
-Gets the first team of Pokemon in the battle.
+Gets the first team of Pokémon in the battle.

 ##### `Team getTeamTwo()`
-Gets the second team of Pokemon in the battle.
+Gets the second team of Pokémon in the battle.

 ##### `void applyMove(Move, Pokemon, Pokemon)`
 Applies the effects of the given move to the casting and target Pokemon.
-This method calculates the amount of damage dealt to each Pokemon after the move is applied, and determines the new `BattleState` after damage calculations.
+This method calculates the amount of damage dealt to each Pokémon after the move is applied, and determines the new `BattleState` after damage calculations.

-## Pokemon Serialization Classes (`pokemon.serialization.*`)
+## Pokémon Serialization Classes (`pokemon.serialization.*`)

 **Pokemon Serializer Classes**